Bank of Nova Scotia Building, Toronto: Original design by Lyle

-Despite the Wall Street crash of 1929, the bank allowed the project to proceed, as officials believe the crash would turn out to be a temporary correction.
+The 1929 University Club (top) was designed by Mathers & Haldenby with Francis Wilkes.
+It was based on Boodle's (bottom) in London.Despite the Wall Street crash of 1929, the bank allowed the project to proceed, as officials believe the crash would turn out to be a temporary correction.
 In early 1929, the bank hired John M. Lyle to design its new building.
 Lyle travelled that July with his associate John Arthur Hunter Eadie to New York to inspect contemporary architecture.
 The Lyle office made a detailed inspection also of the new Bank of Commerce building under construction across the street.
 In November of that year, it was announced that the contract had been given to the George A. Fuller Company of Canada Limited, and that demolition of the existing structures would begin around April 1931, when Canada Life moved to its new offices.

 Lyle's design for the 23-storey tower was influenced by New York City's 1916 Zoning Resolution.
 To allow for more sunlight at street level, the resolution mandated building setbacks beyond certain heights.
 This resolution gave way to a revival of the setback in architectural design, calling back to ancient Egyptian and Mayan architecture.
 In his design for the bank, Lyle employed setbacks and steps at multiple levels.
 The building had a four-storey base and art deco motifs in its spandrel panels and columns.
 The entrance on King Street would lead to a large banking hall.
 Lyle decorated the building with stone carvings of Canadian motifs.
 The design was completed at the height of his nationalistic phase, and his ornamentation for the bank's contemporary buildings in Halifax and Calgary incorporated local flora, fauna, and historical elements.
 In the summer of 1930, his preliminary plans were approved by the board of directors.
 Sometime later that year, Lyle made an additional trip to New York with partner John Jackson Beck, as well as bank officials and contractors.
 By Summer 1931, the Great Depression was well underway and the bank slowed down the project.
 Lyle continued to revise his designs for another year, and in July 1932 provided a set of final drawings to the board.
 At this point, the project was put on hold.

 The board allowed Lyle to continue revising plans for another year.
 As work had slowed considerably for him, the project allowed his office to remain open.
 At some point, the bank considered incorporating the Toronto Stock Exchange into its new building, and in summer 1936 the board requested another series of revisions.
 In summer 1937 the plans were put on hold again, before a smaller building was considered that fall.
 In 1939, Lyle designed a unique branch for the bank in Saint John.

 Had Lyle's design been executed, the project would have been his largest and the crowning achievement of his career.